ArmandFS/JetQuestionnaire/README.md

 A questionnaire android application created using Jetpack Compose and Native Kotlin.
-This project is a prototype android compose page that will be implemented in a larger project that is related to my final project thesis/application.
+This project will be a prototype android compose page that will be implemented in a larger project that is related to my final project thesis/application.